AashinShazar/TradingML/README.md

 This README will be continually updated as more projects are added to it.

 ## Folder Descriptions
-### Demos
+### Practice
-This folder contains jupyter notebooks demostrating application of machine learning used to optimize trading strategies.
-It is a continual work in progress and more demos will be added as soon as I can learn them.
+This folder contains jupyter notebooks experimenting with Multiperptron classifiers and Support Vector classifiers.
+They explore the importance of train test splits and hyperparamater optimization.

 ### Algorithms
 This folder contains jupyter notebooks investigating the different machine learning algorithms that will prove useful when it comes to the final demo notebook.
 It contains explanations and some sample code showcasing the algorithm.